libfuse/sshfs/sshfs.rst

    2. The return value of the read() and write() system calls will correspond to the return values of the read and write operations.
-This is useful for example if the file size is not known in advance (before reading it). e.g. /proc filesystem
+This is useful for example if the file size is not known in advance (before reading it).
+      E.g. ``/proc`` filesystem.

 -o max_conns=N
-   sets the maximum number of simultaneous SSH connections to use.
+   Sets the maximum number of simultaneous SSH connections to use.
 Each connection is established with a separate SSH process.
-   The primary purpose of this feature is to improve the responsiveness of the file system during large file transfers.
-When using more than once connection, the *password_stdin* and *passive* options can not be used, and the *buflimit* workaround is not supported.
+   The primary purpose of this feature is to improve the responsiveness of the filesystem during large file transfers.
+When using more than one connection, the *password_stdin* and *passive* options cannot be used, and the *buflimit* workaround is not supported.

 In addition, SSHFS accepts several options common to all FUSE file